Piña Coladas

 If you like piña coladas, whip up this frosty cocktail with frozen pineapple, cream of coconut, and rum—it’s paradise in a glass!

-Made with a blend of pineapple, cream of coconut, coconut milk, lime juice, and a generous splash of rum, piña coladas are frosty cocktails that taste like a tropical dessert.
-Whenever I think of them—especially on a hot summer day when that catchy song comes on the radio—I’m instantly whisked back to a Caribbean vacation with my kids, who were 9 and 10 at the time.
-There they were, swimming up to the pool bar, ordering virgin piña coladas amidst a swarm of partying college kids.
-It was quite the scene (and borderline inappropriate), but watching them sip their mocktails like seasoned vacationers was just the cutest sight!
+Whenever I think of piña coladas—especially when that catchy song comes on the radio—I’m instantly whisked back to a Caribbean vacation with my kids, who were 9 and 10 at the time.
+There they were, swimming up to the pool bar and ordering virgin piña coladas, surrounded by a swarm of partying college kids.
+It was quite the scene (and, yes, borderline inappropriate), but watching them sip their mocktails like seasoned vacationers was just the cutest sight.

-Most piña coladas you’ll find are made from an overly sweet mix, but this one is made from scratch and perfectly balanced.
+Most piña colada recipes you’ll find are made from an overly sweet mix, but this one is made from scratch and perfectly balanced.
 If you have kids or non-drinkers around who want to join in, just leave out the rum and whip up some virgin piña coladas for them.

 What You’ll Need to Make Piña Coladas

-Some piña colada recipes use dark or golden rum; I opt for light rum as it helps to highlight the coconut and pineapple flavors.
+- White Rum: It’s not a piña colada without the rum!
+Some recipes use dark or golden rum; I opt for light rum as it helps to highlight the coconut and pineapple flavors.

 Step-by-Step Instructions

-Pour into glasses and garnish with pineapple slices and Maraschino cherries, if desired.
-Serve immediately.
+Step 3: Garnish and serve.
+Pour into glasses and top with pineapple slices and Maraschino cherries, if you like.
+Serve right away.

 Piña Coladas